wolfSSL/Renesas/README.md

 ## Support

 For support inquiries and questions, please email support@wolfssl.com.
+Feel free to reach out to info@wolfssl.jp as well.